 “You’re not suggesting pulling out ma’am?” the captain of the heavy cruiser ACS Pikemaul asked incredulously.

 “That’s exactly what I’m saying captain,” she said to her.
-“The Human Federation has a force in-system that I don’t want to tangle with, especially when one considers we’ll need every warship we can get to make the attack on Earth succeed.
+“The Human Federation has a force in-system that I don’t want to tangle with, especially when one considers we’ll need every warship we can get to make the attack on Terra succeed.
 That and surely the Human Federation is rushing every available warship here in response to our attack.
 We won’t even see them until after they’ve been here for over eleven hours.
 I won’t have us get chewed up here.
 We’ll depart and reassemble back in ACF space.
 I’m sure your crews would appreciate some time at home before we head for the Sol System.”

 She watched her officers nod at the thought of shore leave.
 They needed some after being away for months, hiding out in deserted star systems between attacks.
-“I’ll need to talk to our Fleet Command to present an ops plan for the run on Earth and Luna.
+“I’ll need to talk to our Fleet Command to present an ops plan for the run-on Terra and Luna.
 In the meantime, First Fleet can put in for refit and resupply and be reinforced while we’re at Altair.
 And if I know sailors, your crews are going to tear up Broad Street in the capital city the first few nights they’re back.”

 She watched her officers snicker at the thought of what a bunch of Sailors and Marines would do at one of the capital’s largest entertainment districts.
 Broad Street was likened to the old Hotel Street in Honolulu and to Gangnam or Itaewon in Seoul, South Korea.
 Arcades, bars, nightclubs, and restaurants lined that street with more than a few discreet brothels and strip clubs off on some side streets.
 That was just about everything a Sailor or Marine with more credits in their pockets than they knew what to do with needed.